fan1dy/fan1dy.github.io/_pages/about.md

 **Welcome!**

-I am a second-year PhD student at [Machine Learning and Optimization Lab](https://www.epfl.ch/labs/mlo/), EPFL, supervised by Prof. Martin Jaggi.
+I am a third-year PhD student at [Machine Learning and Optimization Lab](https://www.epfl.ch/labs/mlo/), EPFL, supervised by Prof. Martin Jaggi.
 My research interests are to develop algorithms for effecient and collaborative machine learning, through the lens of optimization, social science and game theory.

+Currently, I am looking into the following topics:
+- Using algorithic insights to improve LLMs: privacy concerns, data selection, efficient training etc.
+- Incentives of rational agents in a collaboration through mechanism design.

 If you want to reach out, do not hesitate to drop me an email!